Deletion of articles on Wikipedia: 2009

-On February 14, 2009, SternNathaniel Stern and Scott Kildall created a Wikipedia article called "Wikipedia Art", which sought to "invite performative utterances in order to change" what content was acceptable to include in the article itself.
-It that was simultaneously a self-referential performance art piece called Wikipedia Art.
+On February 14, 2009, Nathaniel Stern and Scott Kildall created a Wikipedia article called "Wikipedia Art", which sought to "invite performative utterances in order to change" what content was acceptable to include in the article itself.
+In that was simultaneously a self-referential performance art piece called Wikipedia Art.
 Although the creators encouraged editors to strictly follow Wikipedia guidelines in editing the page, Wikipedia editors determined its intent was nonetheless in violation of site rules, and it was deleted within 15 hours of its initial posting.
 The resulting controversy received national coverage, including an article in The Wall Street Journal.
 The WMF later claimed Stern and Kildall had infringed on the Wikipedia trademark with their own website, wikipediaart.org.
 The artists publicly released a letter they received in March 2009 from a law firm requesting that they turn over their domain name to Wikipedia.
 Mike Godwin, then the foundation's legal council, later stated that they would not pursue any further legal action.
 Mary Louise Schumacher of The Milwaukee Journal Sentinel compared the incident to the "outrage inspired by Marcel Duchamp's urinal or Andy Warhol's Brillo Boxes."
 Yale research fellow Claire Gordon called the article an example of the "feedback loop" of "Wikipedia's totalizing claims to knowledge" in a 2011 Huffington Post report.

 Comic book and science fiction/fantasy novel writer Peter David became involved in a November 2009 discussion on the deletion of actor Kristian Ayre's Wikipedia biography.
 David took issue with the quality of the discussion and what he perceived as deletionism on the part of some of the project's editors.
 He wrote about the experience in his "But I Digress ..." column in Comics Buyer's Guide #1663 (March 2010), remarking that "Wikipedia, which has raised the trivial to the level of the art form, actually has cut-off lines for what's deemed important enough to warrant inclusion".
 In attacking the practice in general, David focused on the process by which the merits of Ayre's biography were discussed before its deletion and what he described as inaccurate arguments that led to that result.
 Referring to the processes by which articles were judged suitable for inclusion as "nonsensical, inaccurate, and flawed", David provided information about Ayre with the expressed purpose that it would lead to the article's recreation.
 The article was recreated on January 20, 2010.